lambda7xx/ComputerSystemPaperRead/notes/jiffy.md

 ## Evaluation
-As we can  see the Fig.9,when the memory capacity decrease, Jiffy can ensure the  good job performance and high resource utilization
+As we can  see the Fig.9,when the memory capacity decrease, Jiffy can ensure the  good job performance and high resource utilization .

+Because the architecture of jiffy is similar to the Pocket,in Fig 10,its write latency and read latency is similar to Pocket(OSDI18)

+## My Feeling
+This work focus on the memory eleastic and its latency is similar to Pocket .But it can provide fine-grained at  managent  and task-level isolation.But we do not the see the throughput evaluaton.